zombeej/challenge-2019-10/README.md

 Examples:

-Given the letters A, B, C, your max score would be 7.
-A=1, B=3, C=3, and there are words that can be formed using all letters.
+Given the input letters `abc` your max score would be 7.
+A=1, B=3, C=3, and there are multiple words that can be formed using all letters.

-Given the letters I, I, S, Q, your max score would be 10.
+Given the letters `iisq`, your max score would be 10.
 I=1, S=1, Q=10, and none of the multi letter words that can be formed score higher than just Q itself.

 #### Output

 Running your solution should output your info in the following format: `username, language, word formed, solution, time in ms, notes`.
+Using the first example from above, example output might be: `specs, Python3, cab, 7, 130, these are the notes`.

 #### Scoring